LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 ## <a id="xlwings"></a>Introduction to xlwings

 [xlwings](https://www.xlwings.org) is a Python library that makes it easy to call Python from Excel and vice versa.
-The library let you automate Excel from Python source code to produce reports or to interact with Jupyter notebook applications, replacing VBA macros with Python Code, write UDFs (user defined functions - Windows only) and remote control Excel via the REST API.
+The library lets you automate Excel from Python source code to produce reports or to interact with Jupyter notebook applications, replacing VBA macros with Python Code, write UDFs (user-defined functions - Windows only), and remote-control Excel via the REST API.
-* The [xlwings CE](https://docs.xlwings.org/en/stable) is a free and open-source library([BSD-licensed](https://opensource.org/licenses/BSD-3-Clause)) which provides basic functionalities to lets developers integrate Python with Excel.
+* The [xlwings CE](https://docs.xlwings.org/en/stable) is a free and open-source library ([BSD-licensed](https://opensource.org/licenses/BSD-3-Clause)) which provides basic functionalities to lets developers integrate Python with Excel.
-* The [xlwings PRO](https://www.xlwings.org/pro) provides more advance features such as [reports](https://www.xlwings.org/reporting), embedded Python code in Excel, video training, dedicate support channel and much more.
+* The [xlwings PRO](https://www.xlwings.org/pro) provides more advanced features such as [reports](https://www.xlwings.org/reporting), embedded Python code in Excel, video training, a dedicated support channel, and much more.

-Please refer to [Financial Reporting with Eikon, xlwings and Excel](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel) article which give a detail regarding how to integrate xlwings with other Refinitiv Python API.
+Please refer to [Financial Reporting with Eikon, xlwings and Excel](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel) article which give detail regarding how to integrate xlwings with other Refinitiv Python API.

 ## <a id="rdp_lib"></a>Introduction to Refinitiv Data Platform (RDP) Libraries

-Refinitiv provides wide range of contents and data which require multiple technologies, delivery mechanisms, data formats and also the multiple APIs to access each content.
-The [RDP Libraries](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-libraries) are suite of ease-of-use interfaces providing unified access to streaming and non-streaming data services offered within the [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis).
-The Libraries simplified how to access data to various delivery modes such as Request Response, Streaming, Bulk File and Queues via a single library.
+Refinitiv provides a wide range of contents and data which require multiple technologies, delivery mechanisms, data formats, and the multiple APIs to access each content.
+The [RDP Libraries](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-libraries) are a suite of ease-of-use interfaces providing unified access to streaming and non-streaming data services offered within the [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis).
+The Libraries simplified how to access data to various delivery modes such as Request Response, Streaming, Bulk File, and Queues via a single library.

 For more deep detail regarding the RDP Libraries, please refer to the following articles and tutorials:
 - [Developer Article: Discover our Refinitiv Data Platform Library part 1](https://developers.refinitiv.com/article/discover-our-upcoming-refinitiv-data-platform-library-part-1).